Akshit-Pati/nmap-commands/README.md

 #### It checks if the target's Apache Struts server is vulnerable to a known remote code execution bug.

 ---
-1. replace '<target>' with the IP/domain that  you want to scan.
+1. replace 'target' with the IP/domain that  you want to scan.
 2. Combine multiple flags/scripts for deeper scans.
 3. Use responsibly and legally.
 This toolkit is for **ethical hacking** only.